factorhouse/aws-irsa-deps-reproducer/README.md

 Including the AWS Glue dependency silently breaks IRSA, causing the pod to run under the NodeInstanceRole rather than the properly configured IRSA role.

+This is likely to impact projects intending to use IRSA with MSK, as the MSK IAM library and AWS Glue libraries are very likely to be included in those projects.

+Without debug logging enabled in an IRSA enabled environment there was very little to indicate what caused this issue.

+## Details

+Running Kpow in EKS with IRSA in place and no workaround applied (and debug logging turned on)

 ```bash
 01:30:45.217 ERROR [main] instruct.system – [:instruct.system/init :kafka/primary-cluster] instruction failed
 software.amazon.awssdk.services.licensemanager.model.AuthorizationException: User: arn:aws:sts::489728315157:assumed-role/eksctl-awsmp-kpow-example-nodegro-NodeInstanceRole-RF0DW6JPCQ07/i-0dd68413a10f85f5c is not authorized to perform: license-manager:CheckoutLicense because no identity-based policy allows the license-manager:CheckoutLicense action (Service: LicenseManager, Status Code: 400, Request ID: c2546bfe-6a8e-4d0f-a635-36d07ddacad2)